ALonelyJuicebox/OFMetadataToStash/README.md

 - If you aren't on Windows (or are on anything older than Windows 10), install Powershell Core, available for Linux and macOS!
 - Ensure you've installed PSSQLite as described in the section above
 - Download the latest release of this script
-- Open Powershell, and run the command `.\ofmetadatatostash.ps1`
+- Open Powershell in the directory of this script and run the command `.\ofmetadatatostash.ps1` to be guided through the short setup configuration wizard